HUD CHARGES MINNESOTA CONDOMINIUM ASSOCIATION AND PROPERTY

 A United States Administrative Law Judge (ALJ) will hear HUD’s charge.
 If the ALJ finds after an administrative hearing that discrimination has occurred, the ALJ may award damages to the complainants.
 In addition, the ALJ may impose fines to vindicate the public interest, order injunctive and other equitable relief to deter further discrimination, and require payment of attorney fees.

 FHEO and its partners in the Fair Housing Assistance Program investigate approximately 10,000 housing discrimination complaints annually.
-People who believe they are victims of housing discrimination should contact HUD at 1-800-669-9777 (voice) or 1-800-927-9275 (TTY).
+People who believe they are victims of housing discrimination should contact HUD at 1-800-669-9777 (voice).

 HUD's mission is to create strong, sustainable, inclusive communities and quality affordable homes for all.